nevangeliouNYUAD/ati_sensor/README.md

 REQUIREMENTS
 CMAKE VERSION > 3.11
 Compile and install jsd from https://github.com/nasa-jpl/jsd.
-Installation will be done at /opt/jsd
+Installation will be done at /opt/jsd.
+Tested with version 2.3.10.

 FOR ATI SENSOR
 sudo ./devel/lib/ati_sensor/ati_sensor eno1 1 1000 0